futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 We'll have a look at three fundamental graph algorithms, in the paper you can find more of
 them: depth-first search (or DFS), breadth-first search (or BFS) and shortest path.

-### Terminology
+##### Terminology

-Here's a
+Before digging into the description of the algorithms, these are some of the terms to keep in mind since I'll use frequently use them:

 - query vertex: the vertex the algorithm is currently processing
 - outbound edge: an edge whose source vertex is the query vertex
 - source vertex: the vertex at the left of an edge
 - destination vertex: the vertex at the right of an edge
-- successor [vertex]: the destination vertex of the next outbound edge (edge order is unspecified)
+- successor (or successor vertex): the destination vertex of the next outbound edge (edge order is unspecified)
-- siblings [vertices]: the destination vertices in the tail of the outbound edges
+- siblings (referring to vertices): all destination vertices of outbound edges except for the successor

 #### Depth-first search